Bridging the Gender Gap: Seven Principles for Achieving Gender Balance

 authority.
 It’s not true that “women don’t really want to be leaders.”

-Self-interest – It’s equally false that women are the only ones who worry about gender balance.
-In
+Self-interest – It’s equally false that women are the only

 fact, gender imbalance affects men’s well being, work and lifestyles as well.